raghuvamsicoding/Breast-Cancer-Detection-with-ML/README.md

    * matplotlib   3.1.3
    * pandas       1.0.1
    * sklearn      0.22.1
 7. There is this UCI Repository which has a collection of lots of various datasets.
-The link is provided below.
+The link is provided here.
 [UCI Dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data)
 8. 20% of the data is for testing the model.
 9. I got the KNN accuracy to be 97.85714% whereas SVM accuracy to be 68.5714% which is quite low.